Skip to content

 Employer’s liability

 This email disclaimer protects a company from being sued if an employee says something offensive or defamatory.
-It states that the opinions of employees do not always represent the organization as a whole.
+It states that employee opinions don't always represent the organization.

 Any views or opinions presented in this email are solely those of the author and do not necessarily represent those of the company.
 Employees of the company are expressly required not to make defamatory statements and not to infringe or authorize any infringement of copyright or any other legal right by email communications.
 Any such communication is contrary to company policy and outside the scope of the employment of the individual concerned.
 The company will not accept any liability in respect of such communication, and the employee responsible will be personally liable for any damages or other liability arising.